 The disease was named myalgic encephalomyelitis (M.E.) following a high-profile outbreak that struck down more than 300 medical professionals at the London Royal Free Hospital in the UK in 1955.
 (The Royal Free Hospital is pictured in the header for this website.)

-Some government agencies now abbreviate the name of this broad illness category as “ME/CFS.”
+The CDC, the NIH and other government agencies now abbreviate the name of this broad illness category as “ME/CFS.”

 “CFS/ME” also is sometimes used, especially in the UK.

 More than a million Americans and 250,000 people in the UK have been estimated to have ME/CFS.
 However, the U.S. studies are more than a decade old and many people believe that the illness prevalence is growing rapidly in this country.

 The number of people suffering from myalgic encephalomyelitis has not been studied and is unknown.